-The MPI Award for a Significant Contribution to Food Safety recognises a person or group that has made an improvement to food safety in New Zealand.
-The 2018 round closed in May.
+The Significant Contribution to Food Safety Award recognises a person or group who has helped improve food safety in New Zealand.
+The 2020 winner will be announced on 18 August.

 About the award

-- Building and maintaining a food safety culture (such as staff engagement processes and practices, education or training)
+- building and maintaining an effective food safety culture (such as staff engagement processes and practices, education, or training).